WHAT IS PRP?

 -

-For larger areas and joints you need a greater amount of volume (3mL, for example, into a knee joint is not enough volume of PRP to have an effect).
+For larger areas and joints you need a greater amount of volume of PRP and so we can draw 60ml- 120ml of blood per body part if we need to

 -

-Knowing how much volume to inject and how much blood to draw takes years of clinical experience to optimize.
+Knowing how much volume to inject and how much blood to draw takes years of clinical experience to optimize, and it is not something that we will know before you come in.
+That is why our PRP is custom.

 EXPERTISE AND PLANNING